 E. Non-Jurisdictional

 The RSC will conduct activities as necessary to promote reliable integration of new resources including but not limited to DER and VER.
-The focus of the RSC activities is to inform stakeholders of new technologies, planning techniques, operational impact and opportunities to leverage the characteristics of new technologies to provide and enhance essential reliability services.
+The focus of the RSC activities is to inform stakeholders of new technologies, planning techniques, operational impact, and opportunities to leverage the characteristics of new technologies to provide and enhance essential reliability services.
 Provide support for Regional de-carbonization goals by monitoring NPCC Criteria and Directory development and revision for reliability, security, and resilience issues as well as impediments to meeting decarbonization goals.
 Additionally, the RSC will develop, and revise guidance documents and procedures related to these new technologies.